gtong900/attractions-information-website/README.md

-# Hello, everyone, this repository is used for storing and displaying some of my work in the past.
+# Hello, everyone: this repository is used for storing and displaying some of my work in the past.
 # About Trath: This is a .NET dynamic data_driven website developed on visual studio which I spent two weeks making in undergraduate year 2.
 Pretty many functions and details are designed and practiced in this project.
 I was content and happy to have opportunity to take this project independently although it looks immature at the moment.